Best Sleep Tips

 The full moon can break out from behind the clouds, illuminating the landscape and shining a spotlight in your face if you're pointed in the right direction.

-- Or the early bright rays of the sun
+- Or the early bright rays of the sun may break your slumber.

 Your tent mate